When it comes to plant pots there are lots of choices. And, sometimes, your container choice can affect your plant’s health.

-In this article, we’ll delve into the most common types of pots and the pros and cons of each, so you can choose the best pot for your plant.
+In this article, we’ll delve into the most common types of plant containers.
+We’ll look at the pros and cons of each, so you can choose the best pot for your plant.

 Why Do I Need A New Pot?

-Before we dive into pot shopping, let’s take a look at why you’d be searching for a new pot in the first place.
+Before we dive into different pots, let’s take a look at why you might need a new one.

-Second, whether your plant is newly purchased or whether you’ve had it a while, if it’s outgrown its current container, you’ll need a new pot.
+Second, if your plant has outgrown its current container, you’ll need a new pot.

-- the roots are visibly growing out of the bottom or top of its current pot, then it’s a sign the plant is likely needing a little more room.
+- The roots are visibly growing out of the bottom or top of its current pot.

-- the plant is clearly disproportionately large compared to its container, with no surface area to grow, it might be time for a bigger house.
+- If the plant is disproportionately large compared to the size of its container, and there’s no surface area for it to grow.

-- the soil is looking a bit rough – the level has decreased significantly, it appears dry and hardened, or water is running straight through the pot without seeming to saturate the soil, this is an indication your soil has deteriorated.
+- If the soil is dry and hardened, or water is running straight through the pot without wetting the soil, this indicates your soil has deteriorated.
 In this case, if the plant has not outgrown its current pot, you can just re-pot it with some fresh soil in the same container.
-Otherwise, if it has outgrown its container, it’ll need a new pot.
+Otherwise, if has outgrown it’s container, it’ll need a new pot.

-Always keep in mind, re-potting can be a traumatic event for a plant, so it’s best to do it only when necessary.
-If you’d like more information on re-potting a plant, then take a look at this article from ProFlowers.
+Re-potting can be a traumatic event for a plant.
+So only re-pot when necessary.
+To learn more on how to re-pot a plant, take a look at this article from ProFlowers.

-Container options and designs are practically limitless.
-However, by keeping these few things in mind, you’ll help narrow down your choices.
+Planter options and designs are practically limitless.
+It’s easy to become overwhelmed.
+But, if you keep the following in mind, you’ll help narrow down your choices.

 - the size of your plant and its current pot